dev3mike/ai-rewriter/README.md

 ## Usage

 1. Click the extension icon to open settings
+2. Select your preferred provider (OpenAI or OpenRouter)
-2. Enter your OpenRouter API key
+3. Enter your API key for the selected provider
-3. (Optional) Customize the system prompt
 4. Select any text on a webpage
 5. Right-click and select "AI Rewriter | Rewrite it"
 6. The selected text will be replaced with the AI-generated version

+### API Keys
+- For OpenRouter: Get your API key from [OpenRouter](https://openrouter.ai/)
+- For OpenAI: Get your API key from [OpenAI Platform](https://platform.openai.com/)

 ## Project Structure